 Some people call him ‘Big Dev’.
 Some people call him ‘Goggles’.
 Either way, WVU’s Devin Williams isn’t someone you look forward to facing in the NCAA Tournament.

-It takes one hell of a player to put up 31 points and pull down 10 rebounds against the top seeded team in the country.
+It takes one heck of a player to put up 31 points and pull down 10 rebounds against the top seeded team in the country.
 Williams did it, and he made it look easy.

 Though West Virginia couldn’t hang on to defeat Kansas after holding a halftime lead in the Big 12 Tournament championship game on Saturday, the zealous Williams clinched his 15th double-double of the season, and the 32nd of his WVU career, in one of the most dominant performances witnessed at any of this week’s conference showdowns.